The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part VII: Our Great High Priest

 And just as people are appointed to die once, and then to face judgment, so also, after Christ was offered once to bear the sins of many, to those who eagerly await him he will appear a second time, not to bear sin but to bring salvation.
 (Hebrews 9:27–28 NET)

 “After death comes judgment, which is also appointed by God.
-And since men are not able to atone for their own sins, God’s justice demands that they pay or have a substitute pay for them.
+And since men cannot atone for their own sins, God’s justice demands that they pay or have a substitute pay for them.
 Like all men, Jesus Christ was divinely appointed to die once.
 But unlike all other men, He will never face judgment.
 Because He took our sins upon Himself, He took our judgment upon Himself.
 But the judgment was for our sins, not for His, for He had none.
 God “made Him who knew no sin to be sin on our behalf, that we might become the righteousness of God in Him” (2 Corinthians 5:21).
 He died the one death that judgment demanded.”
 (11)

 Now the main point of what we are saying is this: We have such a high priest, one who sat down at the right hand of the throne of the Majesty in heaven, a minister in the sanctuary and the true tabernacle that the Lord, not man, set up.
 For every high priest is appointed to offer both gifts and sacrifices.
 So this one too had to have something to offer.
 Now if he were on earth, he would not be a priest, since there are already priests who offer the gifts prescribed by the law.
 The place where they serve is a sketch and shadow of the heavenly sanctuary, just as Moses was warned by God as he was about to complete the tabernacle.
 For he says, "See that you make everything according to the design shown to you on the mountain."
 [Exodus 25:40] (Hebrews 8:1-5 NET)